Posted 12 January 2017 - 03:39 AM

 Current medications and dosages:

-5mg Zyprexa (1st of March 2017), 25mg amisulprid (20th of March 2017).
-Planning to reduce to 5mg Zyprexa 0 amisulprid till spring 2017.
+5mg Zyprexa (1st of March 2017), 0mg amisulprid (27th of March 2017).
+Planning to reduce to 2,5mg Zyprexa till summer 2017.
 Then, when appropriate, full withdrawel, diligently following recovery method

-Current supplements: fish oil, Vitamin B+, Ayurvedic herbs (morning: Chawanprash, evening: hot milk with "sleeping formula" made by Pukka herbs with anitpsychotic herbs)
+Current supplements: fish oil, Vitamin B+ and magnesium, Ayurvedic herbs (morning: Chawanprash, evening: hot milk with "sleeping formula" made by Pukka herbs with anitpsychotic herbs)